KxSystems/docs/docs/architecture/rq.md

 ### Customization

 `r.q` provides a starting point to most environments.
-The source code is freely available and can be tailered to individual needs.
+The source code is freely available and can be tailored to individual needs.
 For example:

 #### Memory use